Song921012/EstimatingRtDeepL/README.md

 Codes for the paper " Estimating time-varying reproduction number by deep learning techniques " submitted to JAAC.

+Note:

-Note: In 2023/05/20, I updated project.toml file to use Julia 1.9
+- In 2023/05/20, I updated `project.toml` file to use Julia 1.9

+- In 2023/06/26, I updated `project.toml` and `logistic.jl`, one can use
+- In 2023/06/26, I updated `project.toml` and `logistic.jl` as a template and modify other files such as `mediaimpact.jl`.

 ## Document Descriptions